ecoevo-social/docs.ecoevo.social/README.md

-# ecoevo.social-docs
+# Documentation and Behavior Guidelines for the ecoevo.social Mastodon Server

-Rules to respect, etiquette and general things to know about this server or Mastodon in general.
+This is a repository for the rules to respect, expected etiquette, contribution guidelines, and general information for users about this Mastodon server or Mastodon in general.

+Please see the [Contribution Guide](./_book/how-to-contribute.html) for information on how to get involved.

+These materials were written collaboratively by [Alexis Simon](https://github.com/alxsimon) and a number of [other contributors](https://github.com/alxsimon/ecoevo.social-docs/graphs/contributors).